Is 24 A Prime Number Or A Composite Number: Exact Answer & Steps

 Q: Is 24 ever considered a “prime‑like” number?

 A: Not in the strict sense.
-On the flip side, 24 is a highly composite number—it has more divisors than any smaller positive integer.
+Still, 24 is a highly composite number—it has more divisors than any smaller positive integer.
 That’s a different, interesting classification.

 Q: How do I find the prime factorization of 24?